by Doc Quantum and Libbylawrence

 “So how’re you two doing?”
 Wally asked.

 “It’s been hard for him.
 I haven’t exactly been a ray of sunshine in his life right now.
 But he’s really been there for me.
 Wally, I never knew how much married life would mean to me until after I was married.
-He’s been the rock in my life that I’ve desperately needed.”
+He’s been the rock in my life that I’ve desperately needed, even while he’s dealing with all his own troubles at work.”
 She looked away, a determined look on her face now.
 “But the time for mourning is over.
 It’s time for me to face up to my responsibilities — my legacy.

 “I’m going to become the new Wonder Woman.”